SeyedMohammadMahdi/distributed_systemd_db/README.md

 # Go-DB
 this project is a simple key-value database.
-- it uses Gin frame work as a backbone for the web server which is a light weight and fast.
+- it uses `Gin framework` as a backbone for the web server which is a light weight and fast.
 - for the persistence and data storage there is a module named `Badger` it helps in storing and retrieving stored data in an efficient way

 ## project overview